Registering for Courses

 Examples of Flexible Dual Degrees pursued in recent years by law students include:

-A dual degree student must be accepted separately to the law school and to the second school or department at DU; he or she must complete and submit to the Office of Graduate Education a Formal Dual Degree Verification form or a Flexible Dual Degree Verification form; and he or she must notify the law school Registrar’s Office of his or her intention to earn a dual degree.
+A dual degree student must be accepted separately to the law school and to the second school or department at DU; the student must complete and submit to the Office of Graduate Education a Formal Dual Degree Verification form or a Flexible Dual Degree Verification form; and the student must notify the law school Registrar’s Office of their intention to earn a dual degree.

 The Sturm College of Law may admit students with advanced standing at another ABA-accredited law school if they have completed the proper amount of coursework and have demonstrated academic proficiency indicative of success at the Sturm College of Law.